-Diagnostic Variable: The MODBUS request diagnostics configured by symbolic mapping or by direct representation, are stored in variables of type $T_DIAG_MODBUS_RTU_MAPPING_I$ for Master devices and $T_DIAG_MODBUS_ETH_CLIENT_I$ for Client devices and the mapping by direct representation are in 4-byte and 2-word, which are described in Table 82.
+Diagnostic Variable: The MODBUS request diagnostics configured by symbolic mapping or by direct representation, are stored in variables of type $T\DIAG\MODBUS\RTU\MAPPING\I$ for Master devices and $T\DIAG\MODBUS\ETH\CLIENT\I$ for Client devices and the mapping by direct representation are in 4-byte and 2-word, which are described in Table 91.

 T_DIAG_MODBUS_RTU_MAPPING_1.
 Size Description Communication Status Bits: byStatus.bCommIdle BIT Communication idle (waiting to be executed). byStatus.bCommExecuting BIT Active communication. byStatus.bCommPostponed BIT Communication deferred, because the maximum number of concurrent requests was reached.
 Deferred communications will be carried out in the same sequence in which they were ordered to avoid indeterminacy.
 The time spent in this State is not counted for the purposes of time-out.
 The bCommIdle and bCommExecuting bits are false when the bCommPostponed bit is true. byStatus.bCommDisabled BIT Communication disabled.
 The bCommIdle bit is restarted in this condition. byStatus.bCommOk BIT Communication terminated previously was held successfully. byStatus.bCommError BIT Communication terminated previously had an error.
 Check error code.
-Last error code (enabled when bCommError = true):

 T_DIAG_MODBUS_RTU_MAPPING_1.
-Size Description eLastErrorCode MASTER_ERROR_CODE (BYTE) Informs the possible cause of the last error in the MODBUS mapping.
-Consult Table 105 for further details.
-Last exception code received by master: eLastExceptionCode MODBUS_EXCEPTION (BYTE) NO_EXCEPTION (0) FUNCTION_NOT_SUPPORTED (1) MAPPING_NOT_FOUND (2) ILLEGAL_VALUE (3) ACCESS_DENIED (128) MAPPING_DISABLED (129) IGNORE_FRAME (255) Communication statistics: wCommCounter WORD Communications counter terminated, with or without errors.
+Size Description Last error code (enabled when bCommError Last error code (enabled when bCommError = true): eLastErrorCode MASTER_ERROR_CODE (BYTE) Informs the possible cause of the last error in the MODBUS mapping.
+Consult Table 114 for further details.
+Last exception code received by master: - eLastExceptionCode MODBUS_EXCEPTION (BYTE) NO_EXCEPTION (0) FUNCTION_NOT_SUPPORTED (1) MAPPING_NOT_FOUND (2) ILLEGAL_VALUE (3) ACCESS_DENIED (128) MAPPING_DISABLED (129) IGNORE_FRAME (255) Communication statistics: Communication statistics: wCommCounter WORD Communications counter terminated, with or without errors.
 The user can test when communication has finished testing the variation of this counter.
 When the value 65535 is reached, the counter returns to zero. wCommErrorCounter WORD Communications counter terminated with errors.
 When the value 65535 is reached, the counter returns to zero.

-Table 82: MODBUS RTU Relations Diagnostics
+Table 91: MODBUS RTU Relations Diagnostics